-Note 1 - Guidance on aerodrome vehicle operations is contained in ICAO Annex 14 Vol. I, Attachment A, Section 18 and on traffic rules and regulations for vehicles is contained in the ICAO Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476) and the Advanced Surface Movement Guidance and Control Systems (A-SMGCS) Manual (Doc 9830).
+Note 1 - Guidance on aerodrome vehicle operations is contained in ICAO Annex 14 Vol. I, Attachment A, Section 19 and on traffic rules and regulations for vehicles is contained in the ICAO Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476).